perturbo-code/perturbopy/docs/source/testsuite.rst

 Add new epr-files
 ~~~~~~~~~~~~~~~~~

-If you want to create a new test with a new epwan file, you will need to perform the following steps:
+If you want to create a new test with a new epr file, you will need to perform the following steps:

-1. In the `tests_f90/ephr_computation/` folder, you will need to add a folder with the name of your epwan file.
-We enumerate these folders, so for consistency, we suggest calling it `epwanN`.
-This folder will contain all the files needed for your epwan file's calculations.
+1. In the `tests_f90/epr_computation/` folder, you will need to add a folder with the name of your epr file.
+We enumerate these folders, so for consistency, we suggest calling it `eprN`.
+This folder will contain all the files needed for your epr file's calculations.
 This folder should have the following hierarchy:

 .. code-block:: python